SepehrMohammady/PRASimulator/README.md

 ## How to Run

-Execute the Python script from the terminal.
-The script will print statistical analysis to the console and display the output charts:
+Execute the Python script from the terminal:
 ```bash
 python PRA.py
 ```
+The script will print statistical analysis to the console and display the output charts.

 ## Sample Input Data Structure (within the script)

 The script defines activities with mean durations and standard deviations (for normal distributions), and dependencies: